ollieread/request-derived-context-pattern/PATTERN.md

 ## Intent

-The **Request-derived Context** pattern defines a consistent and structured approach to resolving contextual information from an HTTP request, such as a tenant or user, and making it available for the lifetime of the request.
+To define a consistent and structured approach to resolving contextual information from an HTTP request, such as a tenant or user, and making it available for the duration of the requests' lifetime.
 It defines a clear separation of concerns for extracting, resolving, and accessing the contextual data, creating a clean and maintainable architecture that will function regardless of what exactly the context is.